-35. The factual background set out below (and in the accompanying witness evidence) will assist the Tribunal in understanding: (a) the process by which BSGR and its subsidiaries initially made their substantial investments in Guinea; (b) the nature of the highly valuable bundle of property and contractual rights held by BSGR and its subsidiaries in Guinea from time to time; and (c) the unlawful conduct and campaign waged by Guinea against the BSGR group, which ultimately resulted in April 2014 in the illegal expropriation of those valuable rights without any compensation.
+36. The factual background set out below (and in the accompanying witness evidence) will assist the Tribunal in understanding: (a) the process by which the Claimants initially held and/or made their substantial investments; (b) the nature of the highly valuable bundle of property and contractual rights held by the Claimants from time to time; and (c) the unlawful conduct and campaign waged by Guinea against the BSGR group, which ultimately resulted in April 2014 in the illegal expropriation and/or nationalization of those valuable rights without any compensation.